GHOST-Aram/api-testing/README.md

 ```

 ### b).
 Encapsulate the controller.
-We will create a class called ' APIController` to encapsulate the controller functions.
+We will create a class called `APIController` to encapsulate the controller functions.
 The `APIController`  constructor accepts an object of the data-access layer class as a dependency.
 Below is the code snippet.

 ```